pragkhard/ReactJs-Interview-prepration/useState&useEffect.md

 useState –
 ============
-useState is a React Hook for managing component-level state.
+* useState is a React Hook for managing component-level state / ocal state of the component.
-React will automatically re-render the component when the state changes.
+* React will automatically re-render the component when the state changes.
 * 📌 useState changes cause re-renders.
 * 📌 useEffect runs after render but does not trigger one. 🚀